vidhlavacek/parkulator/README.md

 # parkulator

-Application for finding parking spots.
+This is a mobile application that's designed for helping users with finding an optimal parking spot on a public parking lot near their designated location.